nmuchiri/memory-game/README.md

 #### Development Plan

-description of your development plan

 * Development Plan  ONE

-The first part was to develop a game board with cards of hats that had a front end and a back end.
+The first part was to develop a game board with cards of hats.
+The cards have a front end and a back end.

 * Development Plan  Two

-In this part, I figured out how to get the cards to flip so that the user can see a photo of a hat when they click on the game board
+In this part, I figured out how to get the cards to flip so that the user can see a photo of a hat when they click on the game board.

 * Development Plan  Three